The best places for fall foliage without the crowds

 The Route: Quincy to Southeast Plumas County

-Highlights: With multiple options for leaf-peeping routes east of Quincy, you can choose your own adventure.
-Whichever road you choose, be sure to take your time exploring the hidden treasures in Southeast Plumas County.
+Highlights: With multiple options for leaf-peeping routes east of Quincy, you can choose your adventure.
+Whichever road you choose, explore the hidden treasures in Southeast Plumas County.

 Just east of Quincy, turn south on La Porte Road and drive less than a mile to the old Thompson Ranch.
 On the left side of the road stands an enormous English maple that turns incredible shades of champagne pink and deep scarlet.